-There is not a specific “lock changing law” regarding this particular issue.
-You are essentially evicting your spouse if you change the locks.
+In Illinois, there is not a specific “lock changing law” when it comes to divorce or any other domestic relations matter.
+But effectively, you are evicting your spouse from the marital home when you change the locks.

 If you and your spouse are co-owners of the property or co-signers of the lease then you both have equal rights to enter the property as you please and the other person can’t bar you from entrance.
 The right to bar a co-owner or co-tenant from a property must be granted by the court.
 This right to bar a co-owner or co-tenant is called, “exclusive possession”